 Maine is a gorgeous, scenic area full of wildlife, hiking trails, amazing fishing spots and more.
 I moved to Maine about 10-12 years ago and from spring to fall my family and I travel all over taking in the sights.
 We still have not made a dent in it!
 We take our Jeep off road to back woods primitive sites to camp, that is where you find some of the best free camping in Maine.

-Primitive or With Facilities
+Primitive Campsites or Campgrounds With Facilities

-Types of free campsites in Maine:
+Types of free camping in Maine:

 Primitive– usually the most secluded and desolate, sometimes accessible only by a hike in.
 No facilities are provided.
 Strictly nature for these sites!